MaximilianAxer/quaxnat/README.md

           `Exp.
 Power`=f5)

 ```
 The results of the quantile regression for the different dispersal kernels can be visualised and compared.
+We are now ready to add the estimated functions to the plot.
+Since `quax` directly returns those functions, this is conveniently done with the `curve` function.

 ```
-# Plot regeneration density as a function of the distance to
-# the nearest seed tree:
+# Plot regeneration density as a function of the distance to the nearest seed tree:
 plot(oak_regen ~ distance_oak, data, xlim=c(0,1500), cex=.8)

 # Pick some colors: